dounix/midi-generator/README.md

 # MIDI Generator

-This is a Node.js project that generates a random MIDI file with a given scale, phrase length, and note lengths.
+This is a Node.js project that generates a random MIDI file or streams with a given scale, phrase length, and note lengths.
 It uses the [tonal](https://www.npmjs.com/package/tonal) and [midi-writer-js](https://www.npmjs.com/package/midi-writer-js) packages to generate MIDI notes and write them to a file.

 ## Usage